 The 4-H year runs October 1 - September 30th.
-With summer just around the corner, our members are getting ready for fair and our exciting summer camps.
+Interested in starting a 4-H club?
+Right now is the perfect time to get started!
+Please see below for contact information.
 Are you interested in learning more about 4-H opportunities for your child?
-See our frequenlty asked questions, or fill out our online form and we will be in touch with you soon!
-Please keep in mind that the majority of our clubs will not be accepting new members until the fall.
+See our frequently asked questions, or fill out our online form and we will be in touch with you soon!

 Interested in volunteering?

 As a 4-H volunteer, you can choose your involvement level; club leaders and after-school leaders may meet once a month with youth, whereas volunteering at a day camp may only require a 1-week commitment, the possibilities are endless.
 To learn more visit our Volunteer Opportunities or contact the 4-H help desk at 503-821-1119.

 Please contact us by email or phone (503-821-1119) so that we can help get you started on your paperwork.